ImageEvent

 Can I change my mind after publishing?

 Yes.
-Tighten security, rotate passwords, or move albums back to private folders.
-Exact steps are covered across security and privacy and album security articles.
+You can tighten security, change passwords, or move albums back to private.
+Step-by-step help is in security and privacy and the album security articles.

-Return to photographers hub for hybrid video, portfolio, proofing, and branding guides.
+Back to the photographers hub for video, portfolio, proofing, and branding guides.